Blue Fox Camp

 Clarence and Vic eventually sold Blue Fox Camp to Earl Tapp in the late 1950’s or early 1960’s.
 The creek running through camp that connects to Moose and Round lakes is called Tapp Creek in honour of Earl.

 In the early 1970’s, Earl sold the camp to Charlie and Marion Fox.
-The official name of the camp became Blue Fox Camp at this point, a combination of the local name of Kirkpatrick Lake (Blue) and the Fox’s last name.
+The original name of the camp (Blue Lake Camp) was changed to Blue Fox Camp, a combination of the local name of Kirkpatrick Lake (Blue) and the Fox’s last name.
 Charlie was a retired police officer from Toronto and in addition to the fishing camp they ran a number of kid’s camps and other programs at Blue Fox.

 In 1991, the camp was sold to Dr. Paul Morgan, an oral surgeon from Toronto.
 Dr. Morgan (or Doc as he’s known throughout the area) was the first to push for sustainable fishing practices, to try and combat the fish-and-take mentality from previous generations.
 Dr. Morgan recognized the beauty and uniqueness of the Blue Lake region and was instrumental in restoring the fishery to where it is today.

 2015 and on

 In 2013, Pete Roberts bought Air-Dale camp, a remote outpost on the east end of the lake.
 In 2015, Pete was part of the group of friends (along with Dan Nash, Brad Thorne and Mike VanHaaren) who took bought Blue Fox Camp from Dr. Morgan.
 The current owners of Blue Fox Camp and Blue Fox Outpost have worked in and explored the Blue Lake System for many years and are committed to the preservation of the natural resources that make this area so special.